Laura Loomer: 2025–present

-On March 28, 2025, Adam Schleifer, an assistant United States attorney in Los Angeles was fired exactly one hour after Loomer called for his removal.
+Loomer's targets have included Adam Schleifer, an assistant United States attorney in Los Angeles, who was fired one hour after Loomer called for his removal on March 28, 2025.
 On April 2, Loomer had an Oval Office meeting with President Trump in which she argued that several of his staffers were not sufficiently committed to his agenda.
-During the meeting, Loomer said Deputy National Security Adviser Alex Nelson Wong once worked for the 2012 presidential campaign of Mitt Romney while his wife had clerked for Justice Sonia Sotomayor and was involved in the prosecutions of January 6 U.S. Capitol rioters.
+During the meeting, Loomer said Deputy National Security Adviser Alex Nelson Wong once worked for the 2012 presidential campaign of Mitt Romney, while his wife had clerked for Justice Sonia Sotomayor and was involved in the prosecutions of January 6 U.S. Capitol rioters.
 She also criticized a dozen other aides.
-The next day, more than a half-dozen members on the United States National Security Council, including senior director for intelligence Brian Walsh and senior director for international organizations Maggie Dougherty, along with the director of the National Security Agency General Timothy D. Haugh and his deputy Wendy Noble were dismissed over the issue of their loyalty towards Trump.
+The next day, more than a half-dozen members on the United States National Security Council, including the senior director for intelligence Brian Walsh and the senior director for international organizations Maggie Dougherty, along with the director of the National Security Agency General Timothy D. Haugh and his deputy Wendy Noble, were dismissed over the issue of their loyalty towards Trump.
 (Note: Noble was reassigned to the office of the Under Secretary of Defense for Intelligence and Security.)
-Also fired were Brian Walsh, Director for Intelligence; Thomas Boodry, Senior Director for Legislative Affairs; and David Feith, Senior Director for Technology and National Security.
-Feith was trying to limit the export of the most advanced American AI chips, something that ran against the interest of the UAE who were offering 2 billion dollars to Trumps crypto firm World Liberty if the deal came to pass.
+Also fired were Thomas Boodry, Senior Director for Legislative Affairs and David Feith, Senior Director for Technology and National Security.
+Feith was trying to limit the export of the most advanced American AI chips, something that ran against the interests of the UAE, which was offering 2 billion dollars to Trump's crypto firm World Liberty if the deal came to pass.
 After the dismissals, Loomer advocated for further firings and was quoted by The New York Times saying, "In my opinion President Trump should re-evaluate his entire National Security Council."
 Trump said Loomer had nothing to do with the firings.
-Wong, who Loomer referred to as the "Chinese Deputy National Security Adviser" and accused for working on behalf of the Chinese Communist Party, was removed from office on May 1.
+Wong, who Loomer referred to as the "Chinese Deputy National Security Adviser" and accused of working on behalf of the Chinese Communist Party, was removed from office on May 1.